-Analysis of income taxation, what constitutes income, exemptions, exclusions, deductions, and related issues.
+Analysis of income taxation, what constitutes income, exemptions, exclusions, and deductions, and related issues.
 Examination of common federal taxation forms and schedules.
 Emphasis is on tax accounting, income, exclusions, and deductions for individuals.
-This is a legal specialty course.
-Prerequisite: Introduction to Law and Legal Research I.
+Prerequisites: LEI 101 and 102.

 LEI 211 LAW OFFICE MANAGEMENT (3 S.H.)